 - develop decision-making and leadership skills while learning about the health care industry’s complex structure and processes, including treatment models, insurance issues, laws, and finances;

 - learn to become transformational leaders by strengthening their analytical and strategic-thinking skills, promoting innovation, and becoming familiar with achievement and community orientation concepts;

 - discover ways they can enact organizational change through collaboration, information technology management, performance measurement, process management, organizational design, and project management;

 - cultivate interpersonal, relationship building, and human resources skills for leading teams and developing talent;

 - examine the social aspect of health care quality and access, including the well-being of a population and community; and

 - learn about the structure of the health care system and managed care organizations.

 The Health Care Administration program integrates the theoretical foundation of health care administration with practical application.
 The curriculum is designed to promote the development of high moral character in students as they prepare to utilize ethical decision making practices in positions of leadership and management in health care organizations

-This two-year program consists of 17 courses totalling to 51 semester credits.
+This two-year program consists of 17 courses totaling to 51 semester credits.
 In the process, students explore concepts related to alternative health care, industry issues, organization and delivery management, public policy, and law.
 They further examine functional business areas like budgeting, economics, finance, and quantitative analysis within the context of health care operations.
-Review the PGS Bulletin for complete course descriptions.

 Upon successful completion of the major in Health Care Administration, graduates will demonstrate: